Merna140/Java-Script-Labs/README.md

 # JavaScript Labs Repository

 Welcome to the JavaScript Labs repository!
 This repository contains a series of JavaScript labs that cover various concepts and skills.
-Each lab is designed to help you practice and enhance your JavaScript programming abilities.
+Each lab is designed to help practice and enhance my JavaScript programming abilities.

 ## Labs Overview